 In your test code, you typically do not interact with

 UITestAdapter directly.
-Instead, write helper methods in your test suite that invoke your page-building logic and return the captured commands.Complete Example
+Instead, write helper methods in your test suite that invoke your page-building logic and return the captured commands.When to Test UI

 Next Steps